withastro/roadmap/proposals/0033-data-collections.md

 # Drawbacks

-- JSON could be considered added complexity, when users can create `.md` files storing all data via frontmatter instead.
+- Data collections could be considered added complexity, when users can create `.md` files storing all data via frontmatter instead.
 Though true for trivial content, this is restrictive for use cases like i18n lookup files (which are typically JSON).

 # Alternatives